Sheetz lowers gas prices to $3.99 until July 4th - NewsBreak

 EYEWITNESS NEWS (WBRE/WYOU) — Sheetz announced an initiative Monday to “lower the pain at the pump” with a huge gas price reduction nationwide.

-According to a media release, effective immediately, Sheetz , will reduce the price of fuel to $3.99 a gallon for Unleaded 88 and $3.49 a gallon for E85.Dog, owner rescued after car crashes down embankment
+According to a news release, effective immediately, Sheetz , will reduce the price of fuel to $3.99 a gallon for Unleaded 88, and $3.49 a gallon for E85.Dog, owner rescued after car crashes down embankment

 Unleaded 88 is for use in vehicles for model years 2001 or newer as well as light-duty trucks, SUVs, and Flex Fuel Vehicles.
 E85 contains more ethanol (51%-83%) and is not compatible with all vehicles.